Snow Water Resources Laboratory

 UBC's Vancouver Campus is located on the lands of the Xʷməθkwəy̓əm (Musqueam) Territory.

-The UBC Snow Program has a number of opportunities for UBC undergraduates who are looking to learn more about snow, hydrology, and research!
+The lab group has a number of opportunities for UBC undergraduates who are looking to learn more about snow, hydrology, and research!
 These opportunities include:

 Field Assistants (typically in the winter or summer seasons)